Ynk33/webhooks/README.md

 # Webhooks

-A NodeJS server to handle webhook POST requests sent by Github.
+A NodeJS deployment server handling webhook POST requests sent by Github to install and update projects on a Nginx server.